isdk/bigint.js/README.md

-## @isdk/bigint
+## BigInt

 The BigInt Package provides a unified interface for performing large integer operations, which are fundamental to implementing cryptographic algorithms.
 The library wraps the `bn.js` library and native `BigInt` class.
 If native `BigInt` is available, it'll use it first.
 This enables users to take advantage of the best available implementation on their platform for improved performance.

+The Operator Method Prefixes

-The operator method prefix `i`: perform operation in-place, storing the result in the host object (on which the method was invoked).
+* `i`: perform operation in-place, storing the result in the host object (on which the method was invoked).
 Might be used to avoid number allocation costs. eg,

+### Examples

 ```typescript
 import BigInteger from '@isdk/bigint'